-2. Children with a sibling, including step-siblings resident at the same address, currently at either academy who will continue to do so on the date of admission.
+Children with a sibling, including step-siblings resident at the same address, currently at either academy who will continue to do so on the date of admission.

-- 3. Children of all staff groups, where the member of staff has been employed at Havelock Academy (or King Edward VI Academy for the Spilsby site) on a permanent contract for two or more years at the time at which the application for admission to Havelock Academy (or King Edward VI Academy for the Spilsby site) is made or where the member of staff is recruited to fill a vacant post at Havelock Academy (or King Edward VI Academy for King Edward VI Academy for the Spilsby site) for which there is a demonstrable skill shortage. - 4.
-The distance from the child's home address to the requested Sixth Form site.
+- Children of all staff groups, where the member of staff has been employed at Havelock Academy (or King Edward VI Academy for the Spilsby site) on a permanent contract for two or more years at the time at which the application for admission to Havelock Academy (or King Edward VI Academy for the Spilsby site) is made or where the member of staff is recruited to fill a vacant post at Havelock Academy (or King Edward VI Academy for the Spilsby site) for which there is a demonstrable skill shortage. - The distance from the child's home address to the requested Sixth Form site.
 Priority will be given to the child living nearest the site.